AdaCore/spark2014/docs/lrm/source/introduction.rst

   subset for which verification evidence could not be generated].
 See section :ref:`test_and_proof` for further details.
-Note, however, that a core goal of is to provide a language expressive enough for the whole of a program to written in |SPARK| making it potentially entirely provable largely using automatic proof tools.
+Note, however, that a core goal of is to provide a language expressive enough for the whole of a program to be written in |SPARK|, making it potentially entirely provable largely using automatic proof tools.

 - |SPARK| shall support *constructive*, modular development which allows contracts to be specified on the declaration of program units and allows